Semrush Review — All the Pros and Cons

 Accessing phone support in Semrush

-Semrush review: conclusion
+Semrush review: the overall verdict

-Overall, Semrush is an excellent SEO tool that gives you all the key data you’ll need for a successful SEO project.
-Its standout features are its link building and site auditing tools — the former gives you an excellent ‘CRM’ style method of building backlinks and the latter gives you a super-easy checklist of ways to improve your technical and on-page SEO.
+Its link building and site auditing tools are also particularly good — the former gives you an excellent ‘CRM’ style method of building backlinks and the latter gives you a super-easy checklist of ways to improve your technical and on-page SEO.

-Also worth a particular mention is Semrush’s ‘search intent’ feature — this helps you identify the target keywords that are most likely to generate sales and conversions, and focus on creating content for them.
+Also worth a particular mention is Semrush’s ‘search intent’ feature — this really helps you identify the target keywords that are most likely to generate sales and conversions, and focus on creating content for them.

 But what are the main disadvantages of Semrush?
 Well, the only search engine Semrush provides data for is Google, all accounts only come with one user account (‘seat’) and several key features can only be used as part of a ‘project’ (with limits applying to the number of projects you can run concurrently).

-It’s also a bit disappointing that some of the competitive intelligence features can only be unlocked via a rather expensive $200 per month add-on.
+It’s also a bit disappointing that some of the competitive intelligence features can only be unlocked via a rather expensive $289 per month add-on.

 But overall, Semrush is a great SEO solution that provides you with the key information you’ll need to improve your Google rankings.
 As with all the products we review though, we recommend that you try the tool out extensively yourself before purchasing — an extended free trial is available here.

-To finish up, below you’ll find a summary of the key pros and cons of using Semrush, and some information about alternative SEO products.
+I’ll leave you with a summary of the key pros and cons of using Semrush, and some information about alternative SEO products.

 Semrush pros and cons summary